 Frozen mixed cubes with the food processor

 Flatten the mix into labeled, flat bags or molds so portions break off fast.
 Thaw small portions in a cup of tank water to disperse pieces evenly during dinner or quick feeding.
+Recommended test size: one 1‑lb batch or a single mold tray to confirm particle size and acceptance before scaling up.

 High-protein gel pellets and slabs